Shiny White Suburban

 *

-When my 6th grade daughter came home from school and sat down to a snack I’d made for her - a bowl of yogurt and three huge strawberries - she reported that one of her teachers hates strawberries.
+When my 6th grade daughter came home from school and sat down to a snack I’d made for her - a bowl of yogurt and three huge strawberries - she told me how one of her teachers can’t stand strawberries.

 She’s probably allergic, I offered.